AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-mchannel-detail.md

   * Visits and Visitors: availability is dependent on organization and report suite.
 Contact your Account Manager for additional details.

   See [Metrics](https://marketing.adobe.com/resources/help/en_US/mchannel/c_overview_metrics.html) in [!UICONTROL Marketing Channel] Help.

-> [!NOTE] [!UICONTROL Marketing Channel] reporting is not available in version 13.5.